-Temporary facilities for the collection of batteries, oil, and paint have been will be developed at all County Transfer Stations.
-A Permanent HHW Facility has been constructed and is fully operational at the Benton Crossing Landfill.
+Temporary BOP facilities have been developed at all County Transfer Stations.
+A Permanent HHW Facility for the collection of additional HHW products has been constructed and is fully operational at the Benton Crossing Landfill.
 Education and outreach programs are selected an ongoing.
 Mobile events are conducted, time and resources permitting.